alanrtao/xfce-winxp-tc/README.md

 # OpenSUSE XFCE XP Look

-The following steps detail how to start from a box standard OpenSUSE (Tumbleweed) XFCE image and get to at least a look-alike of box standard XP.
+The following steps detail how to start from a box standard OpenSUSE (Tumbleweed) image with Mate desktop installed, and get to at least a look-alike of box standard XP.
 The upstream repo supports way more than what's outlined below run (`find . -name "CMakeLists.txt"` to list all features)

-- Install build prereqs as listed [here](./packaging/README.MD#tldr-on-building), as well as `sassc`, `xcursorgen`, `rpm-build`, `ruby3.4-rubygem-sass`, `python3-virtualenv`
+- Install build prereqs as listed [here](./packaging/README.MD#tldr-on-building), as well as `sassc`, `xcursorgen`, `rpm-build`, `python3-virtualenv`
 - `export BUILD_DIR='xptc'`
 - `mkdir -p $BUILD_DIR && ./packaging/buildall.sh -c basic.txt -o $BUILD_DIR` (you can swap out xptc for any directory name, this saves your build outputs there)
+  > Make sure `basic.txt` is terminated with a new line, or else the last entry won't be read...
 - `sudo rpm -i $BUILD_DIR/*` if you just want one time install
   - If you built again and want to replace, use `sudo rpm -Uvh --replacepkgs $BUILD_DIR/*`